1. Ramechhap Drinking Water Program (October 2012-February 2022) :

 This 4 years project has been officially completed on 31st March 2020.
 By the end of March 2020, it has achieved and exceeded the target family coverage from DW system.
 During the 4 years of period, a total of 11 new drinking water systems were constructed with the participation of water user families and benefitted to 587 families/households.
 The project has been further extended upto November 2021 due to savings from the exchange gain.

-Further to understanding with WN Canada, the project has been extended for 6 months (Aug 2020-Jan 2021) with the utilization of remaining budget as of March 2020.
+Further to understanding with WN Canada, the project has been extended for 5 months (Aug 2020-Jan 2021) with the utilization of remaining budget as of March 2020.
 Due to the Covid-19 pandemic and long lockdown imposed by the Government of Nepal, it was not able to start the extended period right after March 2020.
-During this extension period, one more new drinking water system has been constructed for 64 families (324 population).
+During the extension period of six month, one more new drinking water system has been constructed for 64 families (population 324).

 2. Conflict Resolution & Peace Building Promotion Program (May 2018-Mar 2021)